-Something as simple as moving from one ZIP code to another in the same city -- even if you’ve just moved across the street and your driving record, claims history and vehicle remain the same -- can cause your car insurance rates to skyrocket.
+Something as simple as moving from one ZIP code to another in the same city — even if you’ve just moved 20 minutes away and your driving record, claims history and vehicle remain the same — can cause your car insurance rates to increase or decrease significantly.

 In your particular ZIP code, factors that can drive rates higher include the number of:

 - Claims for property stolen out of a car

 - Reports of vandalism